ryanpitts/journalists-guide-datasets/datasets/ipeds.md

 -------------------------------

 If you're doing research, you're probably going to want to pull a lot of variables about a lot of institutions.
+You should keep datafiles (`*.uid` for institutions, and `*.mvl` for variables) offline so you can repeatedly generate the same reports quickly.
+Don't be tempted to pick some institutions, pick some variables, and then run away.

 ### Picking Institutions